Matched betting is still one of the most reliable ways to make money online in 2026 (but only if you approach it properly).

 In essence, matched betting is similar to going shopping with a wallet full of coupons.
 They are promotions that the shop (or bookmaker in our case) has willingly distributed.
 You are just making the most of them, but this isn’t the reason they gave them out…

 Many people who sign up for matched betting, aren’t typical bettors.
-It’s so easy anyone can do it.
-However, understanding exchanges at first are quite difficult for the less betting savvy amongst us.
-If you’re matched betting, you’ll need to lay bets.
-This can appear a little tricky at first.
+However, don’t let that put you off.
+Understanding exchanges at first can be quite difficult for the less betting savvy amongst us.

 So, for example:

-If you back a 3/1 shot for £10 you win £30.
-However; the bookmaker losses £30 if the horse wins and wins, and £10 if the horse loses.
-So; if you’re new to matched betting “becoming the bookmaker on exchanges” is the easiest way to understand laying fast.
-It’s surprising how quickly you can pick it up!
+If you’re new to matched betting “becoming the bookmaker on exchanges” is the easiest way to understand laying fast.

-Putting it simply, if you want to move on to the more advanced matched betting strategies such as accumulator betting and even high-risk casino offers, you won’t stand a chance without a bunch of solid, up to date spreadsheets.
+Putting it simply, if you want to move on to the more advanced matched betting strategies, such as accumulator betting, value betting and even high-risk casino offers.

 - Stakes used